lgg6bentley/job-tracker-react-firebase/README.md

 The application will open in your browser, typically at http://localhost:5173/.

-🌐 Deployment
-This application can be easily deployed to various hosting services like Firebase Hosting, Netlify, Vercel, or GitHub Pages.
-The use of environment variables makes the deployment process secure and straightforward.

-(Instructions for specific deployment platforms can be added here if desired.)

 🤝 Contributing
 Feel free to fork this repository, open issues, or submit pull requests to improve the project.

 📄 License
 This project is open source and available under the MIT License.
-(You might want to add a https://www.google.com/search?q=LICENSE file if you haven't already)